WildernessLabs/Meadow.Core/README.md

 ## Deploying

 - Create the application as a .NET 6.0 App
 - Copy over your application binaries and `App.runtimeconfig.json`.
 Do *not* copy over App.deps.json

-Here's an example of all of the binaries for simple application using a BME280 and Meadow Foundation
+Here's an example of all of the binaries for simple application using a BME280 and Meadow.Foundation

 ```
 $ ls -al